 Known for its unparalleled architecture, and the Taj Mahal (which IS one of the actual 7 Wonders of the World, by the way), India is a bastion of design inspiration.

 While I loved every city I visited in India, my time in Hyderabad really spoke to me.
 Not only is it a major center for the technology industry and full of historic sites, it is also one of the cities with a massive Mughal influence.
 The exquisite food, bright and varied colors of clothing, and unique architecture simply felt like home.
 And what more can you ask for when traveling than to feel like you’re exactly where you belong.
 Am I right?!

-Bringing Inspiration Pieces Home from Faraway Places
+Bringing Pieces of International Design Home from Faraway Places

 In every city that I have ever been to, I’ve made sure to look for something to take home with me.
 Something that is not only unique to that city but also resonates with me.

 Oftentimes, this isn’t even a traditional souvenir.
 It might be a ceramic plate with hand-painted art, or a beer stein with historical carvings.